 5. Before planting, you'll need to line the box with heavy duty bin liners.
 Then comes the soil, and then simply pop in the plants and succulents you like.

 Want more?
 Watch the full process on her Instagram stories.
+Check out the process over at her blog – LittleTerracedHouse.

 WANT TO COPY THIS DIY?
 HERE'S WHAT YOU NEED